 - when prize winners will receive their prizes (if more than 30 days after the closing date

-- how and when winners and results will be announced
+- how and when winners and will be notified

-- The criteria and mechanism for judging entries
+- In competitions, the criteria and mechanism for judging entries

-- Any copyright information regarding entries and how entries will be returned
+- if applicable, how entries will be returned

 - Any intention to use winners in publicity.